Gui774ume/eparser/README.md

   prog        prints information about one or multiple programs

 Flags:
-  -a, --assets string   path to the eBPF assets (ELF format expected) -h, --help            help for eparser
+  -a, --asset string   path to the eBPF asset (ELF format expected) -h, --help           help for eparser

 Use "eparser [command] --help" for more information about a command.
 ```